hamsar4j/deep-research-bot/README.md

 ## Configuration

-Create a `.env` file in the project root with your API credentials:
+Create a `.env` file in the project root with your API credentials.
+The configuration loader in `src/deep_research_bot/core/config.py` reads these values automatically at runtime:

 ```env
 OPENAI_API_KEY=your_api_key_here